Organizational Voice

 We lead with empathy and listen first.

 Do: Acknowledge that there will be some losses in the world we're trying to create while pointing towards the future we want.
-Recognize that meat is important to some people's cultures, then remind them that cultures naturally evolve over time.

 Don't: Judge, berate, or adopt an adversarial tone.